Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/rbac.md

 ## replication user

-The replication user is usually `default`.
+The replication user is usually `default`. **There is no need to create this user unless you know what you're doing** because you need an specific user for replication.
 Ports 9009 and 9010(tls) provide low-level data access between servers.This ports should not be accessible from untrusted networks.
 You can specify credentials for authenthication between replicas.
 This is required when `interserver_https_port` is accessible from untrusted networks.
 You can do so creating a user with the `default` profile:

 ```sql
 CREATE USER replication IDENTIFIED WITH sha256_password BY 'password' SETTINGS PROFILE 'default'